ionicstraw/all-i-can-give-u-is-sep-oct-nov-dec-jan-if-i-dont-get-in-then-WhatCouldPossiblyHappen-IDunnoAnymore/README.md

 ill wear my mushroom sweater one day, i use to know the lifecycle lol, use to have it memorized

+i dont want to unarchive that repos, i was a good kid, i didnt do that, but i still kind of did it. everybody does it.

 ------------------
 # Oct
 ------------------